pinot-contrib/pinot-docs/basics/data-import/upsert.md

 ## Partition the input stream by the primary key

-A key requirement for the upsert Pinot table is to partition the input stream by the primary key.
+An important requirement for the Pinot upsert table is to partition the input stream by the primary key.
 For Kafka messages, this means the producer shall set the key in the [`send`](https://kafka.apache.org/20/javadoc/index.html?org/apache/kafka/clients/producer/KafkaProducer.html) API.
-If the original stream is not partitioned, then a streaming processing job (e.g. Flink) is needd to shuffle and repartition into an output stream for Pinot's ingestion.
+If the original stream is not partitioned, then a streaming processing job (e.g. Flink) is needd to shuffle and repartition the input stream into a partitioned one for Pinot's ingestion.

 ## Enable upsert in the table configurations